dirkm/cheapshot/readme.md

 Cheapshot is in early construction phase, and has been for some time.

 It is meant to be a simple chess-engine and a playground for C++11-features.
-It is not playable yet.
+The engine is not playable yet.

 "test/forced_mate" is usable as a brute force mate-detector at a given ply-depth.
 The output is a simple true/false.